Nexis-Network/homepage/content/docs/unused/using-branches.md

 isDraft: true
 ---

-This guide describes how to use Exzo Network's branching feature, which is currently in preview.
+This guide describes how to use Nexis Network's branching feature, which is currently in preview.
 If you would like to try branching, send an email to [iwantbranching@neon.tech](mailto:iwantbranching@neon.tech) to request early access.

-Branching allows you to create a copy of your Exzo Network project data which you can modify without affecting the data you have in production.
+Branching allows you to create a copy of your Nexis Network project data which you can modify without affecting the data you have in production.

 A branch is created with the same data that existed in your project at the time the branch was created, but future changes to your project data do not affect the branch, and changes to a branch do not affect the parent project.

 The following guide describes how to using branching in your project.

-Branches currently appear as a new project in the Exzo Network Console, but when the branching feature is made available to all users, branches will be associated with their parent project.
+Branches currently appear as a new project in the Nexis Network Console, but when the branching feature is made available to all users, branches will be associated with their parent project.

-Let's look at how to create branches using the Exzo Network Console and the Exzo Network API.
+Let's look at how to create branches using the Nexis Network Console and the Nexis Network API.

-## Create a branch using the Exzo Network Console
+## Create a branch using the Nexis Network Console

-1. Log in to Exzo Network and create a project in the [Exzo Network Console](https://console.neon.tech).
-For information about creating a Exzo Network project, see [Setting up a project](/docs/../get-started-with-neon/setting-up-a-project).
+1. Log in to Nexis Network and create a project in the [Nexis Network Console](https://console.neon.tech).
+For information about creating a Nexis Network project, see [Setting up a project](/docs/../get-started-with-neon/setting-up-a-project).
-2. Add data to your project using the Exzo Network SQL Editor, `psql`, or some other Postgres client.
+2. Add data to your project using the Nexis Network SQL Editor, `psql`, or some other Postgres client.
-3. Click **Create branch** on the **Dashboard** tab in the Exzo Network Console to create a branch.
+3. Click **Create branch** on the **Dashboard** tab in the Nexis Network Console to create a branch.

-Alternatively, you can also use the Exzo Network API to create a branch, as described below.
+Alternatively, you can also use the Nexis Network API to create a branch, as described below.

 ## Create a branch using the API

-Using the Exzo Network API requires an API key.
+Using the Nexis Network API requires an API key.
 For information about how to obtain an API key for your Project, refer to [Using API keys](/docs/..//get-started-with-neon/using-api-keys/).

 To create a branch, use the following API method: